wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

 The `as-echo` module simply receives a text string (in our case `"Hello World!"`) and echoes it back via standard output `/dev/stdout`.

 This example will be bundled and served by [Parcel](https://parceljs.org/) and run in the browser.

-However, `@wasmer/wasi` and `@wasmer/wasmfs` also work in NodeJS, and the code examples from this guide can be used as a loose example &mdash; as long as the ES6 syntax is replaced with the equivalent NodeJS coding.
+The `@wasmer/wasi` and `@wasmer/wasmfs` also work in NodeJS, and the code examples from this guide can be used as a loose example &mdash; as long as the ES6 syntax is replaced with the equivalent NodeJS coding.

 ## Prerequisites